Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Phthalates

 Causes, development and progression

-Phthalates are not chemically bound in the products where they are used as plasticizers.
+Phthalates are not chemically bound to the products in which they are contained as plasticizers.
 They can evaporate and migrate into other materials (food).

 Reproductive disorders have been experimentally demonstrated in pets.